 - Start with inserting the bobbin.
 Do this enough times that you can do it without looking at the manual or quick start guide.

-- Once you feel comfortable inserting the bobbin in the machine, thread and rethread the top spool.
+- Once you feel comfortable inserting the bobbin in the machine, practice threading and rethreading the top spool.

 What You’ve Learned